5 weeks in Melbourne, Australia

 15 college credits

-Applications are now being accepted - Remember winter here is summer down-under!
+Applications will be available soon- Remember winter here is summer down-under!

 Study abroad and earn 15 Green River credits in sunny Melbourne, Australia and Auckland, New Zealand.